inasafe/inasafe/docs/reporting-standards.md

 # Reports

-* Titles and text left aligned.
+* Titles, body text, table text, table text row heading and table text column headings for text content left aligned.
-* Numbers right aligned.
+* Numbers and table text column headings for number content right aligned.

-## Question
+## Analysis question

-The question appears at the beginning of each report and identifies and describes the purpose of the analysis.
+The analysis question appears at the beginning of each report and identifies and describes the purpose of the analysis.
+It should add more detail to the existing map title.
 The question should reflect the terminology used in the title.
 Using this table as a reference:
 ![image](https://cloud.githubusercontent.com/assets/16660099/17164091/0ad0b44a-53ef-11e6-93f2-0c0241d15b7d.png)

 We propose the questions should use the following syntax: